-U.S. Meat Supply Flying at Half Staph,
+Transcript: U.S. Meat Supply Flying at Half Staph

-May 2011 researchers published an investigation into the prevalence of the multi-drug resistant staph bacteria in the U.S. meat supply.
-Antibiotics are used extensively in food animal production for growth promotion and disease prevention due to the stressful, overcrowded, and unhygienic conditions in which they’re often confined.
+In May 2011, researchers published an investigation into the prevalence of multidrug-resistant staph bacteria in the U.S. meat supply.
+Antibiotics are used extensively in food animal production for growth promotion and disease prevention, due to the stressful, overcrowded, and unhygienic conditions in which they’re often confined.

-Here are 18 different common clinical antibiotics used in human medicine across the top: important drugs, like erythromycin, penicillin, ampicillin. ceftriazone, And then going down, these are some of the staph bacteria they found in turkey, pork, chicken and beef.
-Orange means intermediate resistance to the antibiotic, red means complete resistance, and black is multidrug resistant to 3 or more classes of antibiotics.
+Here are 18 different common clinical antibiotics used in human medicine, across the top.
+Important drugs, like erythromycin, penicillin, ampicillin, ceftriazone.
+And then, going down, these are some of the staph bacteria they found in turkey, pork, chicken, and beef.
+Orange means intermediate resistance to the antibiotic; red means complete resistance; and black is multidrug resistant to three or more classes of antibiotics.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.